newjersey/navigator.business.nj.gov/content/src/archived-opportunities/work-first-nj.md

 ---
-id: "work-first-nj-tanf-snap-employment-and-training"
-urlSlug: "work-first-nj"
+urlSlug: work-first-nj
-name: "Work First NJ (TANF + SNAP) Employment and Training"
+name: Work First NJ (TANF + SNAP) Employment and Training
+id: work-first-nj-tanf-snap-employment-and-training
+type: FUNDING
 callToActionLink: ""
 callToActionText: ""
-type: "FUNDING"
+benefits: ""
+eligibility: ""
-fundingType: "hiring and employee training support"
+fundingType: hiring and employee training support
-benefits: "Help businesses find employees by providing guidance on job matching or occupation specific training program.
-This would be an involved process."
-eligibility: "Business must be a registered in New Jersey."
+agency:
+  - NJDOL
 publishStageArchive: ""
-industry: []
-agency: ["NJDOL"]
 openDate: ""
 dueDate: ""
-status: "open"
+status: open
-programFrequency: "ongoing"
+programFrequency: ongoing
-businessStage: "both"
+businessStage: both
-businessSize: "n/a"
+businessSize: yes
-homeBased: "yes"
+homeBased: yes
-mwvb: "n/a"
+mwvb: n/a
-preferenceGiven: "no"
+preferenceGiven: no
-county: ["All"]
+county:
+  - All
+industry:
+  - All
 ---
 Work First NJ provides skills, training, and education opportunities to SNAP and TANF recipients.
 The focus of the program is to provide skills-based programs with a job-driven approach utilizing resources and expertise to prepare individuals who receive SNAP or TANF resources to fill areas of demand for a trained workforce.
 Not all programs need to be designed from scratch, some employment and training programs already exist, in which case, this program may suggest skilled workers for hire.

+**Benefits:** Help businesses find employees by providing guidance on job matching or occupation-specific training programs.
+This would be an involved process.

+**Eligibility:** Business must be registered in New Jersey.

-Interested individuals should contact Ahmad McDougle wfnj@dol.nj.gov
+Interested individuals should contact Ahmad McDougle at wfnj@dol.nj.gov